Stuycs-K/final-project-5-lau-anna-gordonzolov-sascha/WORKLOG.md

 ### date 5/26
 Added a method to access the map through the coonstructor.
 Have to think more about how to implement move.
 Resized the images for the Bloons.

+### date 5/28
+Coded the move for Bloons to go through the path and reconfigured the BTD file.
+Need to animate the movement.